Tarmean/tarmean.github.io/prettyprinter.md

 - Use `layoutPretty defaultLayoutOptions` to get a `SimpleDocStream`
 - Use a consumer such as `Prettyprinter.Render.Text.renderStrict` to get Text

 The first option has other candidates such as `layoutSmart`.
 The difference is small: When picking a `Union`, `layoutPretty` only checks if the first line of the flat version fits.
 Meanwhile `layoutSmart` checks if any future lines are too wide, stopping only when the indentation becomes flat.
+The latter is a heuristic because most syntax constructs end when indentation becomes flat - presumably to guard against non-linear behaviour.

-For consumer we have many options, one for each output type.
+For consumers we have many options, one for each output type.
 Thankfully this makes the choice simple.
+Just search the docs for the type you need.
+There are some external consumers on hackage, supporting fancy formats such as pandoc or terminals.
+If you want to dive deep you can add consumer specific annotations to documents, allowing for formatting or even onclick handlers.

 ### The End